SumoLogic/sumologic-documentation/docs/integrations/web-servers/opentelemetry/squid-proxy-opentelemetry.md

 Path of the log file configured to capture Squid logs is needed to be given here.

 The files are typically located in /var/log/squid/access.log.
+Please refer "Prerequisite" section for more details.
 You can add any custom fields which you want to tag along with the data ingested in sumo.
 Click on the **Download YAML File** button to get the yaml file.